Kidzania London Review: Here’s What We Thought

 However, the ones us adults might think were less fun seemed super-popular – the parcel delivery kids all looked like they were having a brilliant time and Eliza loved the H&M fashion recycling, so it’s difficult to tell.

 This meant there were queues for most of the popular activities, some well over 20 minutes.
 Queues and kids don’t mix well, so I think this could be managed better – time slots, for example?
 Due to the queues we didn’t get to do a huge amount of activities, and I think it would be hard to do much more and impossible to do the full set, so pick which ones you want to do and go there first.

 Age limits are an issue for siblings: I hadn’t really given much thought to age limits until both girls went in the first activity and Florence was sent right out again on account of not being four.
 The majority of activities are 4+, with some being 7+.
-I can completely understand why, but at three-and-a-bit F was far too old for the baby-focused early years section and more than confident and capable enough to take part in the 4+ activities.
-So we *cough* didn’t mention she was three again, but if they’d checked her sge we would probably have had to leave as she wouldn’t have been able to do anything, and been, understandably, upset.
+I can completely understand why, but at a grown-up three-and-a-bit F was far too old for the baby-focused early years section and more than confident and capable enough to take part in the 4+ activities.
+So we *cough* didn’t mention she was three again, but if they’d checked her age we would probably have had to leave as she wouldn’t have been able to do anything, and been, understandably, upset.

 Earning is fun, but don’t place too much emphasis on the Kidzos: Kidzania has its own currency, the Kidzo.
 You’re given a set amount at the start.
 For some of the activities you earn Kidzos, some you have to spend Kidzos on (which can be quite confusing – policing is an activity you get paid for, you pay to be a fireman).
 At the end, you can ‘spend’ the money in the gift shop.
-By the time we left on Saturday afternoon it was ravaged and the products they could buy weren’t the best – bracelets, pencils, stamps and so on – so I wouldn’t place too much emphasis on the end result.
+By the time we left on Saturday afternoon it was ravaged and the products they could buy weren’t the best – fairly flimsy bracelets, pencils, stamps and so on – so I wouldn’t place too much emphasis on the end result.

 As it’s not the cheapest activity, Kidzania London is definitely a treat.
-There are also mixed reviews online, including criticism at the branding and the staff, but everyone we encountered was friendly and helpful and the brands are ones they’re likely to be aware of, like Cadbury and H&M.
+There are also mixed reviews online, including criticism of the staff and of the branding being aimed at young children, which I get and is an issue, but everyone we encountered was friendly and helpful and the brands are ones they’re likely to be aware of, like Cadbury and H&M.

-Like a lot of things specifically designed for children, Kidzania is a bit of a sensory overload, hence lots of ‘tired and emotional’ kids, and adults…but both my children want to go back next weekend (the grown-ups might take a little longer to recover…)
+Like a lot of things specifically designed for children, Kidzania is a lot of a sensory overload, hence lots of ‘tired and emotional’ kids, and adults…but both my children want to go back next weekend (the grown-ups might take a little longer to recover…)